On the Hardness of Energy Minimisation for Crystal Structure Prediction: Restriction to the Coulomb potential with unbounded charges

-NP-completeness for \akcr and \minkcr will be shown by a reduction from the knapsack problem.
+NP-completeness for \akcr and \minkcr is shown by a reduction from the knapsack problem.
 Given an instance, $I$, of the knapsack problem as described above, an instance, $I'$, of \akcr is created as follows.
-For every $i \in S$, two vertices are created denoted $v_i^+$ and $v_i^-$ and label with the corresponding item.
+For every $i \in S$, two charges are created denoted $v_i^+$ and $v_i^-$ and label with the corresponding item.
 These are assigned a weight of $w_i$ to $v_i^+$ and $-w_i$ to $v_i^-$.

-The values $u$ and $\alpha$ will be defined such that $u$ is some value such that there does not exit any pair of items, $i$ and $j$, such that $p_i > p_j$ but $p_j + u \geq p_i$, and $u$ is less than the smallest \emph{unit of precision} for the value of the items.
+The values $u$ and $\alpha$ are defined such that $u$ is some value such that there does not exist any pair of items, $i$ and $j$, such that $p_i > p_j$ but $p_j + u \geq p_i$, and $u$ is less than the smallest \emph{unit of precision} for the value of the items.
 Using this, $\alpha$ is defined as some value satisfying the inequality $u > \frac{4n^2w^2_{max}}{\alpha}$, where $w_{max}$ is the weight of the heaviest item.
-This ensures that $\alpha$ is some distance such that if all vertices are at least $\alpha$ away from each other there will be a difference of no more than $u$ in energy, which will be sufficient to ensure that vertices at that distance may be safely ignored.
+This ensures that $\alpha$ is some distance such that if all vertices are at least $\alpha$ away from each other there is a difference of no more than $u$ in energy, which is sufficient to ensure that vertices at that distance may be safely ignored.

-These vertices are now placed such that for each item such that the distance between the two vertices $v_i^+$ and $v_i^-$ will give a potential energy of $-p_i$.
-Recall that $U^C_{ij} = \frac{q_i q_j}{r_{ij}}$, therefore this can be achieved by placing them at a distance of $\frac{w^2_{i}}{p_i}$.
+These vertices are now placed such that, for each item, the distance between the two vertices $v_i^+$ and $v_i^-$ has a potential energy of $-p_i$.
+Recall that $U^C_{ij} = \frac{q_i q_j}{r_{ij}}$.
+This is achieved by placing them at a distance of $\frac{w^2_{i}}{p_i}$.
 Each of the pair of vertices representing an item is placed in a line so that the distance between any two pairs is no less than $\alpha$.
 An example of this construction is provided in Figure \ref{fig:knapsack_example}.